 Men's Track & Field Coaches

-Springfield's impact has been even more evident in the track season.
-In the 2012 track season, five distance runners qualified for the first round of the NCAA Championships, and two athletes advanced to the NCAA National Championships.
-Cross Country and Track All-American Dan Lowry broke a twenty-five-year-old school record in the 5000m, running 13:34.49 and qualifying for the U.S. Olympic Trials.
+In track, eight men’s distance runners have qualified for the first round of the NCAA Championships and two athletes have advanced to the NCAA National Championships.
+In 2012, Cross Country and Track All-American Dan Lowry broke a twenty-five-year-old school record in the 5000m, running 13:34.49 and qualifying for the U.S. Olympic Trials.
 In just three seasons, Springfield’s athletes placed 34 marks on the all-time Brown top-ten list, including 4 school records (1000m, 5000m, 4x800m, DMR).

 Before coming to Brown, Springfield coached at the University of St. Thomas (Minnesota) and at the University of Wisconsin.